 Finding a qualified and competent tax preparer isn’t always easy.
-If your financial situation has become more complex or you’d just like the assistance of a professional, here are some tips from the IRS to help you choose a good tax preparer:
+If your financial situation has become more complex or you’d just like the assistance of a professional, here are some tips to help you choose a good tax preparer:

 1. Verify the person’s qualifications.